claCase/NICE-tf2/README.md

  \mathbf{x} \sim  f^{-1}(\mathbf{h})
 ```
 #### Coupling function
-Since $f$ must be invertible in order to evaluate the likelihood, update the parameters and invert the samples from the base prior distribution the authors choose to implement
+Since $f$ must be invertible in order to evaluate the likelihood, update the parameters, and invert the samples from the base prior distribution, the authors choose to implement
 and additive coupling rule which takes the following form:
 1. Partition the initial data space into two partitions $x_{a}\in\mathbb{R}^{D-b}$ and $x_{b}\in\mathbb{R}^{D-a}$
 2. Apply a transformation $g$ only on one partition: